Overview of Knee Replacements

 What About Robotic Knee Replacement Surgery?

-The term "Robotic Assisted Joint Replacement Surgery" has been recently promoted in Tasmania and the mainland.
+The term "Robotic Assisted Joint Replacement Surgery" has been recently popularised.
 It is important to differentiate the use of "Computer-Assisted Navigation" and true robotic services.
-Within Australia there are approximately 10 centres which have purchased a > $1 Million robotic arm which uses computer programming and motors to help position a cutting saw on bone.
-The robotic arm still requires operator control and regular checks by the surgeon of the surgical plan.
+A robotic arm uses computer programming and motors to help position a cutting saw or cutting guide on bone.
+The robotic arm still requires surgeon control / oversight and regular checks by the surgeon of the surgical plan.
 The robotic arm still relies on the same "Computer-Assisted Navigation" processes to permit the surgeon to make a surgical plan.
 There have been no large studies yet published which demonstrate clinical superiorty of robotic-arm assisted surgery over the use of standard bone cutting blocks positioned via computer assisted navigation.
-The robotic arm has been demonstrated to surgeons in Tasmania but is not used in Tasmania.

-The "robotic knee replacement surgery" currently being promoted by a surgical company in Tasmania is essentially a computer-assisted navigation platform which one orthopaedic prosthesis supply comany is promoting under a "robotic" tag.
-All surgical cuts are still performed through standard bone cutting blocks by the surgeon.
-Dr. Mackie has reviewed the surgical workflow and equipment and does not believe the process provides any superiority over his current preferred knee replacement and computer-asssited navigation platform.
+Dr. Mackie has reviewed the surgical workflows and equipment and does not believe the expensive process provides any superiority over his current preferred knee replacement and computer-asssited navigation platform.
 The implant chosen by Dr. Mackie remains the commonest implanted knee replacement in Australia.

 After a Knee Replacement